paperpointer/editor/README.md

  * web-camera
  * java 8

 I have supplied project files for IntelliJ Idea, but there is no tricks in creating project for other IDEs.
-[Site](http://paperpointer.com) also contains archive for launch editor or server without IDE.
+[Site](http://paperpointer.com) also contains archive for editor or server starting without IDE.